 Businesses Are Assets In Divorce

-You may have a deep personal connection to your business.
-Whether it’s a restaurant, a dog walking service, or you make artisanal hummus, you put a lot of work into this venture.
-But in divorce, above everything else, your business is an asset.
-It’s probably one of your most valuable assets to boot.
+You likely have a deep personal connection to your business.
+Whether it’s a restaurant, a dog walking service, or you make artisanal hummus, you put years of your life into this venture.

 What Are the Business Origins?